joemoore/labs-practices-site/README.md

 ### Contributing Code

-The code contribution process is documented in [CONTRIBUTING.md](https://github.com/joemoore/tanzu-dev-portal/blob/main/CONTRIBUTING.md).
+The code contribution process is documented in [CONTRIBUTING.md](https://github.com/joemoore/labs-practices-site/blob/main/CONTRIBUTING.md).

 ### Contributing Content

-The content contribution process is documented fully on our GitHub [wiki site](https://github.com/joemoore/tanzu-dev-portal/wiki) and includes methods for both VMware employees as well as non-employees to contribute to content or bug fixes.
+The content contribution process is documented fully on our GitHub [wiki site](https://github.com/joemoore/labs-practices-site/wiki) and includes methods for both VMware employees as well as non-employees to contribute to content or bug fixes.

 ## Code of Conduct

-We, the Admin team of the Tanzu Developer Center adhere to a code of conduct available here: [CODE_OF_CONDUCT.md](https://github.com/joemoore/tanzu-dev-portal/blob/main/CODE_OF_CONDUCT.md).
+We, the Admin team of the Labs Practices Site adhere to a code of conduct available here: [CODE_OF_CONDUCT.md](https://github.com/joemoore/labs-practices-site/blob/main/CODE_OF_CONDUCT.md).

-## Tanzu Developer Center Open Source License
+## Labs Practices Site Open Source License

-The Tanzu Developer Center is distributed under the Apache License.
-For more information, see [LICENSE](https://github.com/joemoore/tanzu-dev-portal/blob/main/LICENSE).
+The Labs Practices Site is distributed under the Apache License.
+For more information, see [LICENSE](https://github.com/joemoore/labs-practices-site/blob/main/LICENSE).